About

 Prostate Project Manager

 Corinne has a background in public health education and promotion.
-She oversees the various prostate-related initiatives and personally manages the askMUSIC project.
+She oversees the MUSIC prostate cancer portfolio and personally manages the askMUSIC project.
 She is also responsible for creating patient and provider materials to support health education and dissemination.
 Corinne also ensures the quality of the data in the MUSIC registry and local implementation of quality improvement initiatives.

 Jerison Ross